carsonSgit/TradeMind/README.md

 ### 📝 Data Attributes

-For the AI model, we'll utilize the following attributes/features from the dataset:
+Through the dataset, we are provided with the following data attributes:

 1. Date (Temporal data)
 2. Open (Opening stock price)